 The most common ways to think about market size, and the estimates most institutional investors expect to see are:

 - Total Available Market (TAM – pronounced as a word like “ham.”).
-Sometimes total addressable market The market value of the job to be done for all segments.
+Sometimes also total addressable market.
+The market value of the job to be done for all segments.

-- Serviceable Addressable Market (SAM as in a person named “Sam.”) – sometimes also segmented addressable market, serviceable available market.
+- Serviceable Addressable Market (SAM as in a person named “Sam.”).
+Sometimes also segmented addressable market or serviceable available market.
 The size of the market you could reasonably serve with your solution and business model in the medium term.

 - Serviceable Obtainable Market (SOM, as in the nickname for a sommelier) – sometimes also share of market. essentially the market the company may credibly expect to obtain with available resources in the near term, say 24 or 36 months.